 2. Encourage creativity and innovation among your team members.
 Recognizing that everyone has unique talents is essential for maintaining a creative environment.
 This way, no one feels left out or intimidated, likely leading them to become complacent again.

 3. Reward hard work and dedication with promotions, bonuses, and other financial benefits.
 This will help motivate team members and motivate them to work even harder.
-Showing appreciation goes a long way in boosting morale and assisting people in staying motivated throughout the year.
+Showing appreciation goes a long way in boosting morale and assisting people to stay motivated throughout the year.

 4. Set clear expectations from the beginning of the year onwards.
 Let team members know what goals you want them to achieve by specific dates.
 Ensure that these expectations are communicated clearly and repeatedly throughout the year so there are no surprises later.
 This will help ensure that everyone knows their role within the organization and avoids confusion or misunderstandings about their responsibilities.